microsoft/SQLExtentions/README.md

 # Workshop

-Please click on the following link to access the SQL Server IaaS Extension workshop[click here] (./workshop)
+Please click on the following link to access the SQL Server IaaS Extension workshop[click here ](./workshop)

 # Contributing